Courses

 What Do Stock Traders Do?

-Traders buy and sell stocks, shares, bonds and assets on behalf of investors.
+As the name suggests, day to day traders trade stocks.
+They buy and sell stocks, shares, bonds and assets on behalf of investors during trading days.
 These include investment banks, big companies and wealthy individuals.
 Using their financial know-how and analytical skills, traders make quick judgements about when to buy and sell products in order to make money for their clients.
 They also survey the stock markets and make predictions.

 If you become a stock trader you’ll be able to specialise in particular products such as shares, fixed interest bonds, mutual funds, hedge funds or foreign exchange markets.